PatrickLang/Windows-K8s-Samples/README.md

 Build it - `docker build --pull -t razorpagesmovie .`

+- Alternatively you could `docker pull patricklang/razorpagesmovie:aspnet-2.0.5-nanoserver-1709` instead, and use that in the following steps

 Test it - `docker run --name razorpagesmovie --rm -it -p 8000:80 razorpagesmovie`, then browse to (http://127.0.0.1:8000/Movies)

 Try it with a local volume - `docker run --name razorpagesmovie --rm -it -p 8000:80 -v $PWD\data:c:\app\data\ razorpagesmovie`.
 Browse to it, make some changes, then try it again.
 Changes are persisted, and you can see the SQLite database file at .\data\MvcMovie.db on your machine.